 - Only one master is defined, so the bus cannot be shared.

 In may designs, the advantages outweigh the limitations, and SPI remains one of the most popular interconnect busses used in embedded systems.

 QSPI and SD Cards

-A superset of the SPI interface called “Quad SPI” or QSPI follows the same general bus timings and protocols, but adds three more data signals to quadruple the data rate.
+A superset of the SPI interface called “Quad SPI" or QSPI follows the same general bus timings and protocols, but adds three more data signals (resulting in four data signals) to quadruple the data rate.
 Most QSPI devices reset into regular SPI mode, and then are configured for QSPI operations.
-Rather than define three new signals, many QSPI devices overload existing pins by redefining them as additional data signals when operating in QSPI mode.
+Rather than define three new pins, many QSPI devices overload existing pins by redefining them as additional data signals when operating in QSPI mode.
 An example pinout is shown below, but consult the data sheet for a particular part’s pin definitions.